amyzyck/OysterGenomeProject/popstructureOutliers/README.md

 ### We’re going to work with

-* SNP.TRSdp5g95FnDNAmaf05.vcf.gz
+* Combined.SNP.TRSdp5g1FnDNAmaf052alleles.vcf.gz
-  * This file has been filtered for MAF > 0.05, and missing data < 5%.
-The 5% missing data is for a locus.
-For this data set, I didn't filter any individuals for missing data because our sample size was so small already.
-The bioinformatics page has a graph of the missingness per individual (before MAF and missingness filtering) https://github.com/jpuritz/OysterGenomeProject/blob/master/Bioinformatics/OysterGenome_files/figure-markdown_github/unnamed-chunk-14-1.svg
+  * This filtered SNPs with a minor allele frequency> 0.05 and no missing data, 2 alleles  The bioinformatics page has a graph of the missingness per individual (before MAF and missingness filtering) https://github.com/jpuritz/OysterGenomeProject/blob/master/Bioinformatics/OysterGenome_files/figure-markdown_github/unnamed-chunk-14-1.svg
 Also of note is that this VCF contains all the individuals, including the aquaculture and inbred lines.
 * SNP.TRSdp5g75mtDNA.recode.vcf (mitochondria)
   * Filtered SNPs from mitochondrial genome